Deduction Theorem: The Problematic Nature of Common Practice in Game Theory: The Deduction Theorem

-Obviously, it is only possible to get a derived deduction from a system of logical clauses that already exist.
-Saying that from a consistent and closed calculus system containing $\phi$ and $\varphi$, a deduction $\phi \vdash \varphi $ can be obtained, from which we can infer that the clause $\phi \Rightarrow \varphi $ is provable.
+By this consideration, it is only possible to get a derived deduction from a system of clauses with known proofs.
+Saying that from a consistent and closed system, i.e.,~a calculus, containing $\phi$ and $\varphi$, a deduction $\phi \vdash \varphi $ can be obtained, from which we can infer that the clause $\phi \Rightarrow \varphi $ is provable.
 However, it is common practice in the literature of game theory that authors try to deduce $\phi \vdash \varphi $ while assuming that $\phi$ is true with one possible false statement $\varphi$, in order to conclude that $\phi \Rightarrow \varphi $ is provable.
 It should be evident that this contradicts the foregoing described procedure to correctly apply the Deduction Theorem, and therefore violates good practice of logical reasoning.